United Kingdom in the Eurovision Song Contest 2020: Background

-The British national broadcaster, BBC, broadcasts the event within the United Kingdom and organises the selection process for the nation's entry.
-BBC announced that the United Kingdom would participate in the Eurovision Song Contest 2020 on 16 September 2019.
+As part of its duties as participating broadcaster, the BBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster announced that it would participate in the 2020 contest on 16 September 2019.
 Since 2016, the broadcaster organised a national final featuring a competition among several artists and songs.
 For their 2020 entry, BBC announced that they would opt to internally select the British entry due to poor results.

 Before Eurovision

 Internal selection

 On 16 September 2019, BBC announced that the British entry for the Eurovision Song Contest 2020 would be selected internally in collaboration with BBC Studios and record label BMG.
-On 24 September 2019, the President of Repertoire and Marketing of BMG, Alistair Norbury, revealed that while the artist had yet to be selected, several entries had been provided by music industry experts including writers and producers.
-The selected song would also be produced and released by the record label.
+On 24 September 2019, the President of Repertoire and Marketing at BMG, Alistair Norbury, revealed that while the artist had yet to be selected, several entries had been provided by music industry experts including writers and producers.
+The song, selected in late January 2020 by the BBC together with a professional panel consisting of Norbury, Lisa Cullington (music publisher at BMG) and Jamie Nelson (Vice President of A&R at BMG), would also be produced and released by the label.

 On 27 February 2020, the song "My Last Breath" written by James Newman, Ed Drewett, Adam Argyle and Iain James and performed by James Newman was revealed as the British entry during The Radio 1 Breakfast Show with Greg James and The Ken Bruce Show on BBC Radio 1 and BBC Radio 2, respectively.
 Iain James had previously written the Azerbaijani Eurovision Song Contest 2011 winning song "Running Scared".
 The song was also presented to the public on the same day through the release of the official music video, which was directed by Charlie Lightening and filmed in early 2020 at the Sněžka mountain on the border between the Czech Republic and Poland, via the official Eurovision Song Contest's YouTube channel.